You can get an eSIM plan from just 99p/month in the UK. We compare eSIM-compatible SIM-only deals.

 Compare SIM Only Deals with eSIM

-At present, you can buy an eSIM-ready plan from five UK mobile networks:
+At present, you can buy an eSIM-ready plan from the following UK mobile networks:

 - Three: From £5 per month (SIM swap required)